Tribal Coordination and Collaboration

-The purpose of the Office of Tribal Coordination is to improve and maintain communication and collaboration between California Governor’s Office of Emergency Services (Cal OES) and all Native American Tribes in California.
-This office aims to create effective collaboration and informed decision-making where all parties share a goal of reaching a decision together.
-Our office priorities are to educate internal and external partners to become informed about the cultural settings of California Native Americans, their emergency management and homeland security issues and cultural sensitivities, for the purpose of improving Cal OES’s understanding of all Native American Tribes in California.
+The role of the Office of Tribal Coordination (OTC) is to improve and maintain communication and collaboration between the California Governor’s Office of Emergency Services (Cal OES) and all Native American Tribes in California.
+Our office aims to create effective collaboration and provide relevant information, that allow for informed decision-making, where all parties can share a goal of reaching an informed decision together.
+OTC’s office priorities are to educate internal and external agencies and partners, to become informed about the cultural settings of California Native Americans, understand and relay their priorities for emergency management and homeland security issues, as well as provide cultural awareness and sensitivity, for the purpose of improving Cal OES’s understanding of all Native American Tribes and related issues in California.

-On September 19, 2011, the Governor issued Executive Order B-10-11, to implement effective government to government consultation with California Indian Tribes on policies that affect tribal communities.
-In May 2015, Cal OES released the Cal OES Tribal Consultation Policy.
+Executive Order B-10-11 is intended to implement effective government to government consultation with California Indian Tribes on policies that affect tribal communities.
+As a result, Cal OES released the Cal OES Tribal Consultation Policy.